-Natural water comes from 35,000 feet below the Earth's surface at 121°F (49°C).
-The pool and hot tubs are drained, cleaned, and refilled every night.
+Natural water comes from 35,000 feet below the Earth's surface at 121°F. The pool and hot tubs are drained, cleaned, and refilled every night.
 Water is not chemically treated.
-The pool temperature is maintained at 93-96°F in the summer seasons and 98-100°F in the winter.
+The pool temperature is maintained from 93 to 96°F in the summer seasons and from 98 to 100°F in the winter.
 The outdoor hot tub temperature is between 100 and 102°F. Swimsuits are required in the public areas.

 The mineral water of Carson Hot Springs can be consumed internally.

 Open: Year-round from 7 am to 9 pm